RituSharmaa16/docs/content/docs/gherkin/reference.md

 title: Gherkin Reference
 subtitle: "Cucumber syntax: Given, When, Then"
 ---
+Gherkin is a basic language with a simple sructure.
 Gherkin uses a set of special [keywords](#keywords) to give structure and meaning to executable specifications.
 Each keyword is translated to many spoken languages;
 in this reference we'll use English.